levuvietphong/pyTCR/joss/paper.md

    index: 3
  - name: Texas Advanced Computing Center, The University of Texas at Austin, Austin, TX, USA
    index: 4
-date: 16 March 2025
+date: 19 May 2025
 bibliography: paper.bib
 ---

 # Summary
 `pyTCR` is a climatology software package developed in the Python programming language.
-It integrates the capabilities of several legacy physical models and increases computational efficiency to allow rapid estimation of tropical cyclone (TC) rainfall consistent with the large-scale environment.
+It integrates the capabilities of several legacy physical models into a reduced-complexity framework, enabling rapid estimation of tropical cyclone (TC) rainfall consistent with the large-scale environment.
 Specifically, `pyTCR` implements a horizontally distributed and vertically integrated model [@Zhu:2013] for simulating rainfall driven by TCs.
 Along storm tracks, rainfall is estimated by computing the cross-boundary-layer, upward water vapor transport caused by different mechanisms including frictional convergence, vortex stretching, large-scale baroclinic effect (i.e., wind shear), topographic forcing, and radiative cooling [@Lu:2018].
 The package provides essential functionalities for modeling and interpreting spatio-temporal TC rainfall data. `pyTCR` requires a limited number of model input parameters, making it a convenient and useful tool for analyzing rainfall mechanisms driven by TCs.

 To sample rare (most intense) rainfall events that are often of great societal interest, `pyTCR` adapts and leverages outputs from a statistical-dynamical TC downscaling model [@Lin:2023] capable of rapidly generating a large number of synthetic TCs given a certain climate.
-As a result, `pyTCR` significantly reduces computational effort and improves the efficiency in capturing extreme TC rainfall events at the tail of the distributions from limited datasets.
+As a result, `pyTCR` provides a computationally efficient approach for capturing extreme TC rainfall events at the tail of the distributions from limited datasets.
 Furthermore, the TC downscaling model is forced entirely by large-scale environmental conditions from reanalysis data or coupled General Circulation Models (GCMs), simplifying the projection of TC-induced rainfall and wind speed under future climate using `pyTCR`.
 Finally, `pyTCR` can be coupled with hydrological and wind models to assess risks associated with independent and compound events (e.g., storm surges and freshwater flooding).

 # Statement of need